withastro/docs/src/pages/en/core-concepts/framework-components.md

 Use your JavaScript framework components in your Astro pages, layouts and components just like Astro components!
 All your components can live together in `/src/components`, or can be organized in any way you like.

-To use a framework component, import it from its relative path (including file extension) in your Astro component script.
+To use a framework component, import it from its relative path in your Astro component script.
 Then, use the component alongside other components, HTML elements and JSX-like expressions in the component template.

 ```astro
 ---